stevekerrison/tool_swallow_manycore/README.rst

 |    0x5b     |       0       |     0/1     | num. cores   | 0 (for now)|
 +-------------+---------------+-------------+--------------+------------+

-Then, for the number of cores in the image, is a section containing a 16-bit value describing the offset of the image in the grid (contiguous core reference), and how many words are inthe image as a 32-bit value, followed by the image data.
+Then, for the number of cores in the image, is a section containing a 32-bit value describing the offset of the image in the grid (contiguous core reference), and how many words are in the image as a 32-bit value, followed by the image data.

 +---------------+---------------+---------------+